 Penal Code 459.5 PC - Shoplifting Laws in California

-California Penal Code 459.5 PC defines the misdemeanor crime of shoplifting as entering an open business with the intent to steal merchandise valued at $950 or less.
+California Penal Code 459.5 PC defines the misdemeanor crime of shoplifting as entering an open business intending to steal merchandise valued at $950 or less.

 PC 459.5 says, “(a) Notwithstanding Section 459, shoplifting is defined as entering a commercial establishment with intent to commit larceny while that establishment is open during regular business hours, where the value of the property that is taken or intended to be taken does not exceed nine hundred fifty dollars ($950).
 Any other entry into a commercial establishment intending to commit larceny is burglary.
 Shoplifting shall be punished as a misdemeanor, except that a person with one or more prior convictions for an offense specified….”